More information

 After roughly a month, the manure is put through a shredder to help break it down, therefore speeding up the process.
 For the next three months, the manure is continued to be turned and lastly it is screened to 40mm and ready for bagging or distribution.

-When people think of mulch, they usually have something in their mind that looks like shredded up trees.
-But, did you know that mulch is actually any material, organic or not, that is placed over the surface of the soil to conserve moisture, kill weed seedlings, keep soil temperature and moisture normal, or make the garden more attractive – or perhaps all of these
+When people think of mulch, they usually have something in their mind which looks like shredded up trees or bark.
+But, did you know that mulch is actually any material – organic or not – which is placed over the surface of the soil to conserve moisture, kill weed seedlings, keep soil temperature and moisture normal, or make the garden more attractive – or perhaps all of these!

 Our fertile mulch goes through a similar process and consists predominantly of horse manure and wood shavings.
 The manure is heaped up and turned at regular intervals until it is dark brown in colour, at which time it is ready for bagging or distribution.
 This process takes approximately six months.